-Zoom Video Communications (or Zoom) has quickly established itself as the essential digital meeting place for friends, family and coworkers alike.
+Zoom has pretty solidly cemented itself as an essential digital meeting place for friends, family and coworkers alike.
 Amid the global COVID-19 Pandemic, the video conferencing app managed to provide some respite from the loneliness and isolation that come with life in quarantine.

 While Zoom is advertised as a buttoned-up conferencing solution for schools and businesses, the Virtual Backgrounds feature has turned it into one of the most entertaining apps around.
 This video effect allows users with newer hardware to digitally remove the background behind them on camera and replace it with any image or video without using a green screen.

 One of my favorite virtual backgrounds places the speaker in an instantly recognizable interview scene from The Office, while others place you in classic memes or movie moments.